teemah2006/wireframing/README.md

 ## Types of Wireframes
 1. Low-fidelity: This type of wireframe is a simple sketch or basic digital layout focusing on overall structure and functionality without detailed design.
 2. High-fidelity: This is a More detailed and refined version, often closer to the final design, including more specific layout and design elements.

+# alx airbnb
-The project airbnb wireframe is a high-fidelity wireframe
+The project airbnb wireframe is a high-fidelity wireframe because of its detailed design